What is an IRA?

 Eligibility requirements

-Must be below federal modified adjusted gross income (MAGI) levels
+Anyone with earned income (must also be below federal modified adjusted gross income (MAGI) levels to contribute)

 Taxes on growth